Choline: Signs of Deficiency, Benefits, and Food Sources

 Estrogen levels support PEMT activity and choline levels.
 During pregnancy and breastfeeding when estrogen levels are high, PEMT activity supports a high choline supply to support the development of the baby (29, 30).

 Certain PEMT variations are more likely to be associated with choline deficiency.
-A 2006 study published in the FASEB Journal has found that the rs12325817 PEMT variation is strongly linked to choline deficiency and women with a “G” allele have a 25 times higher likelihood to develop organ damage due to a low-choline nutrition plan (31).
+A 2006 study published in the FASEB Journal has found that the rs12325817 PEMT variation is strongly linked to choline deficiency and women with a “G” allele have a 25 times higher likelihood of developing organ damage due to a low-choline nutrition plan (31).

 They found that postmenopausal women were more likely to have this issue.
 The impact of this variation is much lower for pre-menopausal younger women and men.